unitystation/unitystation/docs/development/How-to-Map.md

 All mapping is done in Unity.

 ### Setting Up Your Workspace
 You should have the following windows open.
-To open a window, go to the _Window_ tab at the top of Unity.
+To open a window, go to the _Window_ tab at the top of Unity.<br>
   - Window > General > __Scene__
   - Window > General > __Project__
   - Window > General > __Hierarchy__